guiveg/lod4culture/README.md

 LOD4Culture: World-wide Cultural Heritage in one click
 ==========
 LOD4Culture is a web application for the exploration of world-wide Cultural Heritage.
-It uses a sources Linked Open Data from [Wikidata](https://www.wikidata.org) and [DBpedia](https://www.dbpedia.org/).
+It uses Linked Open Data from [Wikidata](https://www.wikidata.org) and [DBpedia](https://www.dbpedia.org/).

 These are some of the features of LOD4Culture: